Skip to content

 If you have a question, or would like to request an FRA for a building less than six storeys, please contact our fire inspection team.

-There are two types of evacuation plans: stay put and simultaneous evacuation.
-A sign by the front entrance to your block will explain which type of plan is used in your building – this information is also provided when you move in.
+There are two types of evacuation strategies: 'stay put' or 'simultaneous evacuation'.
+A sign by the front entrance of your block will explain which type of strategy is used in your building.
+This information is also shared when you move in.

 Fire alarms in buildings